johnbrc/MPD-Distribution/README.md

 ---

 [MPD-Distribution](https://github.com/johnbrc/MPD-Distribution) is a digital distribution hub, hosted on Github.com.
 It holds the files that constitute the published resource, Maize Plant Discipleship.
+These files are primarily for printing and translation purposes.

 - To understand how to utilise these files, please read the [wiki](https://github.com/johnbrc/MPD-Distribution/wiki).